shivangi-pingale/exploration-of-CNN-architectures-on-CIFAR-10-overview/README.md

 - `FullyConnectedLayer.py` – Dense layer with weight/bias updates
 - `LogisticSigmoidLayer.py` – Sigmoid activation
 - `SoftmaxLayer.py` – Softmax activation for classification
 - `CrossEntropy.py` – Loss function for training

+The framework folder is not shared in the repository as it is part of course assignments.

 ## Dataset
 - **[CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html)**: 60,000 images (32×32, RGB, 10 classes) with 50,000 training and 10,000 testing.